focustree/starkbot/README.md

 - Fill `AWS_DB_PROFILE` with the aws profile you want to use to run the app and reach the db.
 We recommand using a IAM user with minimum privileges for security reasons
 - Fill `AWS_REGION` with the aws region you want to use
 - Fill the 2 missing token key with generated tokens (only for running website, see website section below)
+- For using Github Actions Workflow : change ECR names in cd.yaml and add your credentials in github secrets.
+We recommand using a IAM user with minimum privileges for security reasons

 #### Run the bot locally